Woutitit/woutitit.github.io/songwriting-checklist.md

 - General high pass: Most stuff doesn't need < 60Hz.
 Try hi-pass all elements 50-150Hz range except (sub) bass.
 - Set lvls by muting all.
 Start with kick and bring stuff up around it.
 - Make sure to unmud the > 250-300Hz range.
-- Tame highs, not muddy but could be too strong.
+- Tame 5k-20kHz not muddy but could be too strong.

 ## Notes
 Boost important frequencies, cut redundant ones